WeiLi-Alpha/FW102_Control/README.md

 therefore switch the filters mounted on the wheel.
 Each step takes about one second.

+This controller is designed for FW102 filter wheel, but it can also be used to control FW102B, FW102C or similar motorized filter wheel with some modifications.

 ## Protocols
 The essential functions include:
 - read the current position